gracering/cryptcheck/README.md

 # cryptcheck
 Thunderbird extension that checks emails for encryption protocol and notifies the sender if protocol has been broken.

-Created by Grace Ring for Point3 Industries.
+Created by Grace Ring for Point3 Security.
 Almost called leetcrypt.